digitallyinduced/ihp/Guide/file-storage.markdown

 -- ...
 import Config
-import Crypto.PubKey.RSA as RSA import Data.ByteString.Base64 as Base64
+import Data.ByteString.Base64 as Base64
-import Crypto.PubKey.RSA.PKCS15 as RSA.PKCS15
-import Crypto.Hash.Algorithms as Hash.Algorithms
+import "cryptonite" Crypto.PubKey.RSA as RSA import "cryptonite" Crypto.PubKey.RSA.PKCS15 as RSA.PKCS15 import "cryptonite" Crypto.Hash.Algorithms as Hash.Algorithms

 -- | The RSA public key, can be used to verify image style URLs that were signed.